 Global Crises Call for Global Responses

-In 1949, amid global unrest following the bombings of Hiroshima and Nagasaki and the end of World War II, a wealthy financier named Ferris Booth published a full page ad in the New York Times entitled, "God and the Atom Bomb."
+In 1949, amid global unrest following the bombings of Hiroshima and Nagasaki and the end of World War II, a wealthy financier named Ferris Booth published a full page ad in the New York Times entitled, "God and the Atom."
 In the ad, Booth challenged President Truman to call upon the resources of God in solving the world's crises.

 Carl Allison Evans and Kathryn G. Brown read the ad and agreed with Mr. Booth's assessment that spiritual resources were needed to respond to the human dilemma.
 They believed that a spiritual renaissance was necessary, and that it could be spread through grassroots education and increased awareness.
 Prayer would open the mind and heart of the person praying to a new understanding of and appreciation for the beliefs and values of individuals from different spiritual paths.